Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 9. **What are the types of Database engines on AWS?**
-	- Amazon RDS is available on several database instance types - optimized for memory, performance or I/O – and provides you with **six familiar database engines** to choose from, including:
+	- Amazon RDS is available on several database instance types - optimized for memory, performance, or I/O – and provides you with **six familiar database engines** to choose from, including:
-Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server .
+Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
 	- Ledger: Amazon Quantum Ledger Database (Amazon QLDB)
 	- Document: Amazon DocumentDB (with MongoDB compatibility)
 	- No SQL: DynamoDB